How Ingredients Affect Cookie Texture – Proven Baking Tips

 • Mixing technique: Overmixing flour activates too much gluten, making cookies hard and crunchy, while undermixing leaves the dough weak and crumbly.

-In the cookie industry, we carefully test every flour lot for gluten percentage, moisture level, and water absorption capacity.
-The standard values we look for are:
+In the cookie industry, we carefully test every flour lot for gluten percentage, moisture level, and water absorption capacity before production.

 • Gluten: 8.5–9%